offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 `{bm} /(Variables\/Explicit Conversion\/Named Conversions)_TOPIC/`

 Named conversion functions are a set of (seemingly templated) functions to convert an object's types.
-These functions provides safety mechanisms that aren't available in other older ways of casting.
+These functions provide safety mechanisms that aren't available in other older ways of casting.

  * `const_cast` removes the `const` modifier from an object's type.